troglobit/finit/README.md

 **Plugins**

-Plugins can be used to *extend* the functionality of Finit, *hook into* different stages of the boot process and at runtime, and act as *pure extensions*.
-Plugins are written in C and compiled into a dynamic library that is loaded automatically by finit at boot.
+Plugins can *extend* the functionality of Finit and *hook into* the different stages of the boot process and at runtime.
+Plugins are written in C and compiled into a dynamic library loaded automatically by finit at boot.
 A basic set of plugins are bundled in the `plugins/` directory.

 Capabilities: